Our Courses

 The course concentrates on the scientific principles that underpin modern chemical and biochemical engineering.
 The aim is to produce graduates that meet the needs of today’s process industries by providing a thorough understanding of the subject, technical competence, and transferable skills.
 The underlying theory is complemented by a series of lectures and projects that teach process design and chemical product design.
 The course is supported by a consortium of industrial companies which provide input on content and assist with teaching.
 These links also mean that there are opportunities for vacation placements with some of the world’s top companies.

-We also accept a wide range of equivalent or more advanced qualifications.
+A Level/IB Higher Level Mathematics* and Chemistry.
+We accept a wide range of equivalent or more advanced qualifications.
 However, Access to Higher Education Diplomas are not sufficient preparation and are only accepted in conjunction with A levels (or equivalent qualifications) in chemistry and mathematics.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.